El Sur Ranch: History

 Before the arrival of Europeans, the land was occupied by the Esselen people, who resided along the upper Carmel and Arroyo Seco Rivers, and along the Big Sur coast from near present-day Hurricane Point to the vicinity of Vicente Creek in the south.
 The native people were heavily affected by contact with Europeans, who established three Spanish Missions near them from 1770 to 1791.
 The Spanish forcibly assimilated the Indians, requiring them to labor in the mission fields, while feeding them an inadequate and foreign diet.

-The native population was further decimated by diseases for which they had no immunity, including influenza, measles, tuberculosis, gonorrhea, and dysentery, which wiped out 90 percent of their people,.
+The native population was further decimated by diseases for which they had no immunity, including influenza, measles, tuberculosis, gonorrhea, and dysentery, which wiped out 90 percent of their people.
 Most of the Esselen people's villages within the current Los Padres National Forest were uninhabited by around 1820.

 Spanish Governor José Figueroa granted two square leagues (totaling 8949 acre) of land named Rancho El Sur in 1834 to Juan Bautista Alvarado, who later traded it to his uncle Juan Bautista Rogerio Cooper in exchange for Rancho Bolsa del Potrero.
 As required by the Land Act of 1851, Cooper filed a claim for Rancho El Sur with the Public Land Commission in 1852, and after year of litigation he received the legal land patent in 1866.

 John B.R.
 Cooper married Geronima de la Encarnacion Vallejo.
 They had six daughters and one son.
 Their son John Baptist Henry Cooper helped his father with the cattle business on Rancho El Sur.
 He also successfully managed other lands owned by the family in the Salinas Valley.
 His sister Frances Molera inherited the southern half of Rancho El Sur.

 After John B. R. Cooper's death in 1872, the ranch was divided into four parts: their son John Bautista Henry Cooper received the first section.
 On March 12, 1871, 40 year old John B. H. Cooper had married 18 year old Martha Brawley in 1871, a cousin of Abraham Lincoln, at the San Carlos Cathedral.
 John B. R. Cooper's widow Maria Encarnación Vallejo also received one-quarter of the land, and their two surviving daughters, Anna Maria de Guadalupe Cooper and Francisca Guadalupe Amelia Cooper, received the remaining portions.

 John Baptist Henry Cooper built a new home on Rancho El Sur Ranch but died soon after its completion on June 21, 1899, before he could move in, leaving the 10,000 acre ranch to his wife and children.
 Martha (Brawley) Cooper received 2,591 acres of her the land, and over time bought the remainder from her husband's two sisters.
 She sold 5,000 acres in 1928 to businessman Harry Cole Hunt of Carmel-by-the-Sea.
 He had been president of the Tidewater Oil Company and a director of Dabney and Hogan Petroleum Companies.
-He was the founder of Del Monte Properties and with his wife Jane Selby (nee Hayne) owned the El Sur Ranch.
+He was the founder of Del Monte Properties and with his wife Jane Selby (née Hayne) owned the El Sur Ranch.